The Physics Department

 Physics Major, Biophysics Specialization

-Students wanting to have the biophysics track displayed on their transcript must complete this form at least one semester before their graduation date.
-If you have any questions, please send an email to the Director of Undergraduate Studies
+Students wanting to have the biophysics track displayed on their transcript must declare your intent to specialize in Webstac by adding the major program code to add this program of study.
+If you have any questions, please send an email to the Director of Undergraduate Studies.

 Physics majors may concentrate in the subfield of Biophysics by taking (as part of their distribution requirement) the following courses.